 If a student has been doing the coursework for an audited course, the student may choose to change the course registration from audit to credit by midterm.
 The student will then be responsible to pay tuition for the course.
-A student may choose to change the course from credit to audit within the grace period.
+A student may choose to change the course from credit to audit within the grace-period or may do so up to midterm with the understanding the student will not be refunded any tuition for the class.